 According to Ropka, if California’s new law is successful in bringing down medicine costs, other states may consider enacting similar legislation.

-“I would expect that populous states like New York could want to look at this and determine whether they would like to also become customer for these medicines and get into arrangements.”
+“I would expect that populous states like New York could want to look at this and determine whether they would like to also become a customer for these medicines and get into arrangements.”

 1 thought on “Why California is planning to make its own insulin?
 Explained”